-What if you can’t eat gluten?
-Whether you’ve been diagnosed with celiac disease, gluten intolerance, or you just know that you are better off without it, life without gluten might seem daunting.
+What if you can't eat gluten?
+Whether you've been diagnosed with celiac disease, gluten intolerance, or you just know that you are better off without it, life without gluten might seem daunting.
 If you haven't already read it, my Start Here page will get you off on the right track.

 Wheat, the primary source of gluten, is prevalent in our society.
 If you've looked at my list of foods and ingredients that contain gluten, you might think there's not much left to eat.
 In fact, when you eliminate all of the foods that contain gluten, your diet may look very different.
 Fortunately, there are lots of choices!

 First, you'll need to make sure that your kitchen is a safe place to prepare gluten free food free from cross-contamination.
 There are a few ways you can do this.

 To learn about the surprising sources of hidden gluten, get my Gluten List.

 Not only can we have an abundance of delicious plant based and protein rich foods, but also there are numerous flours on the market that do not contain gluten.